timescale/pgai/docs/self-hosted-getting-started.md

           - "5432:5432"
         volumes:
           - ./data:/var/lib/postgresql/data

-      pgai-vectorizer-worker:
+      vectorizer-worker:
         image: timescale/pgai-vectorizer-worker:0.1.0rc4
         environment:
           VECTORIZER_DB_URL: postgres://postgres:postgres@db:5432/postgres
           OPENAI_API_KEY: your-api-key
-        depends_on:
-          - db
     ```
+    Save it as `docker-compose.yml` and run `docker-compose up -d db` in the same directory as the file to start the database.

 2. Connect to your db instance with your DB client of choice.
+Or simply run `docker exec -it pgai-db-1 psql -U postgres`.
 We need to enable the pgai extension and create a simple blog table with the following schema:
     ```sql
     CREATE EXTENSION IF NOT EXISTS ai CASCADE;
     CREATE TABLE blog (